FunKey-Project/FunKey-OS/README.md

 Once the SD card is burnt, insert it into your FunKey S console slot, and power it up.
 Your new system should come up now and start a console on the UART0 serial port and display the retro game launcher on the graphical screen.

+## How to update the FunKey S firmware
+It is possible to update a FunKey-S over USB:
+ - Connect the FunKey S console to your host machine using the USB cable
+ - From the retro-game launcher, press the **ON/OFF** button to access the menu
+ - Using the **Up/Down** keys, select the "**MOUNT USB**" screen ad press the "**A**" key twice to mount the FunKey S on your machine as an USB mass storage drive
+ - Drag and drop the images/FunKey-rootfs-X.Y.fwu file into it
+ - When finished, eject the USB mass storage from your host machine
+ - Back on the FunKey S console, press the "**A**" key twice to eject the USB mass storage drive
+ - The FunKey S console will automatically detect the firmware update file and proceed with the update before returning to the retro game launcher screen once finished